HiRoFa/quickjs_es_runtime/README.md

 * This is the ESRuntime struct, it provides an EventQueue which has a thread_local QuickJSRuntime
 * All values are copied or abstracted in an ESValueFacade
 * So no need to worry about Garbage collection
+* evaluate script and invoke functions while waiting for results blocking or with async/await
-* Get Promise result blocking or async
+* Get Promise result blocking or with async/await

 # What works?